Configuration entries are Consul resources used to define datacenter-wide configuration

 Note: This feature is only available using the official consul-helm chart versions 0.25 and higher.

-Once you have created the configuration file, install Consul to your Kubernetes cluster using helm.
+Use the configuration file to install Consul to your Kubernetes cluster using helm.

 »Deploy a demo application workload

 Now that you have a datacenter with CRDs enabled, you will deploy an

 demo application to test the features.
 Deploy the demo application using the

 You should receive the following output.

 service/frontend createdserviceaccount/frontend createdconfigmap/nginx-configmap createddeployment.apps/frontend createdservice/postgres createdserviceaccount/postgres createddeployment.apps/postgres createdservicedefaults.consul.hashicorp.com/postgres createdservice/product-api createdserviceaccount/product-api createdconfigmap/db-configmap createddeployment.apps/product-api createdservice/public-api createdserviceaccount/public-api createddeployment.apps/public-api created